 General standards for admission to Fuller Seminary may be found in the Admissions section of this catalog.
 To be admitted to the MA in Christian Leadership program, applicants must have been awarded either a bachelor's of master's degree from an accredited institution before the starting date of the desired quarter of entry.
-Regular admission requires at least a 2.7 cumulative cumulative grade point average in all undergraduate work; students with a lower GPA may be considered for admission on probation.
-Applicants without an accredited bachelor's degree must meet special requirements and will be considered for admission on probation on probation on an individual basis.
+Regular admission requires at least a 2.7 cumulative grade point average in all undergraduate work; students with a lower GPA may be considered for admission on probation.
+Applicants without an accredited bachelor's degree must meet special requirements and will be considered for admission on probation on an individual basis.
 Students admitted on probation are subject to certain limitations during their first 48 units of course work at Fuller.

 A minimum of 36 quarter units must be earned at Fuller Seminary.
 Requests for transfer of credit for approved graduate studies done at an institution accredited by The Association of Theological Schools or a recognized regional or international accrediting agency will be evaluated on an individual basis by the Academic Advising Office.
-This may include a maximum of 36 quarter hours of graduate theological and biblical studies.
+This may include a maximum of 32 quarter hours of graduate theological and biblical studies.
 Nontheological studies are normally not considered for transfer credit.
-Course work taken in a nonreligious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if it is appropriate to the field of concentration, approved by the academic affairs committee, and integrated through a 4-unit directed study.
+Course work taken in a nonreligious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if it is appropriate to the area of emphasis, approved by the master's academic affairs committee, and integrated through a 4-unit directed study.

 An MA in Christian Leadership program may include up to nine courses (36 units) of distance learning coursework, including both Individualized Distance Learning (correspondence courses) and online courses.
 This may include no more than four courses (16 units) of Individualized Distance Learning (IDL) courses.
+These limits include any distance learning classes taken elsewhere and applied to the student's Fuller program as transfer credit.